Russian Navy: Pacific Fleet

-The Pacific Fleet also includes patrol ships, mine warfare ships, amphibious ships, and support vessels.
-There are also naval aviation and coastal troops and naval infantry components.

 Future and modernization

 Russia's military budget expanded from 1998 until 2015, but economic problems including a sharp decline in oil prices led to budget cuts in 2016.
 Higher expenditure led to an increase in numbers of ships under construction, initially focusing on submarines, such as the conventional Petersburg (Lada)-class and nuclear Severodvinsk (Yasen)-class.
 Some older vessels have been refitted as well.
 Jane's Fighting Ships commented in 2004 that the construction programme was too focused on Cold War scenarios, given the submarine emphasis.

 According to the Russian Defence Ministry, share of modern armament in the Navy has reached more than 50% in 2014.
 A report from December 2019 estimated the figure at 68%.
 However, in September 2020 it was reported that the defence budget was to be cut by 5% as part of a shift to social spending and in response the financial impacts of the COVID-19 pandemic.
 The resulting impact of such a cut on Russian Navy modernization plans was not immediately apparent.
 Likely more significant is the impact of sanctions imposed on the Russian Federation after 2022 Russian invasion of Ukraine.
 In 2021, Russian Security Council Secretary Nikolai Patrushev reportedly acknowledged that the Russian defence industry “is still dependent on foreign technologies.”
-The impact of western sanctions on naval procurement projects, given both reduced access to foreign technologies and significant pressure on the defence budget, had yet to be determined.
+The impact of international sanctions on naval procurement projects, given both reduced access to foreign technologies and significant pressure on the defence budget, had yet to be determined.

 The Steregushchiy-class corvettes, the lead ship of which was laid down on 21 December 2001, is the first new surface construction since the collapse of the Soviet Union, while the new Admiral Sergei Gorshkov class frigates marks the first attempt of the Navy to return to the construction of large blue water capable vessels.
 The Russian Navy had been planning to procure a new class of destroyer, the general-purpose Project 21956.
 The Lider-class has been envisaged as a "green water" vessel and was anticipated to be nuclear-powered.
+As of mid-2025, the project remained under development.

 The project was reportedly suspended in 2020, apparently in favour of the less expensive Project 22350 Admiral Gorshkov-class frigates.
 The Gorshkov-class vessels have themselves experienced technical challenges and in 2020 it was initially suggested that the larger 22350M variant of that class would not be proceeding.
 However, it was later reported that design work on both the Lider and the 22350M variant of the Gorshkov-class was in fact moving forward.